James Brian King

 Skill roll vs. damage roll: I always found it frustrating, and even counter to the suspension of disbelief, to roll dice and come up with a high combat skill roll result, and then roll damage and come up with a very low damage result.
 The One 10 System addresses this incongruent result by applying a mechanic where a certain To Hit number must be achieved to acquire a hit after all modifiers are applied, and any attack skill roll value in excess of the required To Hit number is added to the weapon’s base damage value.
 Thus, the higher the attack roll result, the higher the damage inflicted.

-I hope you will take a look at my first two role playing games and then share with me your thoughts on how I did.
+I hope you will take a look at my role playing games and then share with me your thoughts on how I did.
 You can email me at jamesbrianking@yahoo.com.